TxcWb/scriptsimadeformylappy/README.md

 On Linux, clipboard capture needs one of `wl-paste`, `xclip`, or `xsel` available.
 Sync is file-based, so any shared folder provider can move the JSONL history across devices.

-## Portfolio Notes

-This project is intentionally small but built like production automation:

-- idempotent scripts where practical
-- timestamped logs and reports
-- safe defaults for file operations
-- clear CLI flags
-- human-readable and machine-readable audit output
-- graceful degradation when optional platform tools are missing
-- no external dependencies